 Colorado's Transportation Commission is the state's transportation policy decision-making body.
 CDOT manages the state's transportation system under the direction of the Transportation Commission.
 The procurement of P3 projects is the responsibility of HPTE but they will need to work closely with CDOT and the CDOT Regions to manage a successful procurement.
-The Below graphic illustrates the organizational structure of the offices during Procurement (see Figure 7).
+Figure 7 illustrates the organizational structure of the offices during procurement.